MeanderingProgrammer/render-markdown.nvim/doc/troubleshooting.md

 ### 4) Provide Logs in Issue

-Logs are written to a file typically located at: `~/.local/state/nvim/render-markdown.log`.
+Logs can be retrieved by running `:RenderMarkdown log`.

-Copy the contents of that file and paste it into the issue.
+Copy the contents and paste them into the issue.